zoonoo/azure-docs.ko-kr/articles/iot-edge/how-to-install-iot-edge-kubernetes.md

 ---
-title: Kubernetes에 IoT Edge를 설치 하는 방법 | Microsoft Docs
+title: How to install IoT Edge on Kubernetes | Microsoft Docs
-description: 로컬 개발 클러스터 환경을 사용 하 여 Kubernetes에 IoT Edge를 설치 하는 방법에 대해 알아봅니다.
+description: Learn on how to install IoT Edge on Kubernetes using a local development cluster environment
 author: kgremban
 manager: philmea
 ms.author: veyalla